Understanding measles

 What is measles?

-Because of immunization, measles is now a rare disease in Canada.
-Most cases occur in unimmunized people, including visitors to Canada, who have traveled overseas.
-Getting vaccinated is the best way to protect against measles.
+Since the introduction of the measles vaccine, rates of measles infections have dropped significantly in Canada and around the world.
+However, measles cases have increased as immunization rates have declined.
+Most measles cases occur in unimmunized people, including visitors to Canada or those who have traveled to areas where measles is a concern.
+Getting immunized is the best way to protect against measles.
 When you get immunized, you help protect others as well.

 Who is at risk?